DariaNau/group-project-wine-app/README.md

 ## Introduction

-Wine & Dine is a simple app for pairing food recipes with a user’s choice of wine.
+Wine & Dine is a simple app that offers suggestions on food and wine pairings based on user’s choice of grape varietal.
+It recommends food pairings based on Spoonacular APIs large and diverse food database and includes information about ingredients, allergies and cooking instructions of the chosen recipe.
 Experience flavors.
 No frills added.

 ## Installation